Why does a narcissist have children?

 “My parents never took me to dance or football.”
 You may have heard that pity pay from a narcissist.
 They will overcompensate and push their own childhood dreams onto their child, not taking into account the child wants, needs or wishes.

-Not every parent who wants to take their children to activities is a narcissist, and most do it out of love for the child to discover what the child likes to do.
+Not every parent who wants to take their children to activities is a narcissist, and most do it out of love for the child to discover what the child likes to do, the child’s passion a narcissist forces theirs onto their children.

 The narcissist sees the child as an extension of themselves, and they now feel powerful and immortal through the child.
 To the narcissist, a child will carry on the family legacy.
 For men, the child will carry the family name on.